GhumanNavneet/AML-Service-Labs/visual-studio-code/README1.md

 3. Expand `training`.
 This folder contains train.py which will be used later in the lab to train the model using a remote cluster provided by AML Compute.<br/>
 4. To run a lab, start Visual Studio Code and open the folder: `02-model-management` and click the starting python file: `02_model_management.py`.<br/>
 5. Confirm that your have setup `azure_automl` as your interpreter.<br/>
-6. `02_model_management.py` is the Python file you will step thru executing in this lab.<br/>
+6. `02_model_management.py` is the Python file you will step through executing in this lab.<br/>
 7. For each step click on `Run Cell` just above the step.

 ## Exercise 2 - Train a simple model locally
-This lab builds upon the lessons learned in the previous lab, but is self contained so you work thru this lab without having to run a previous lab.
+This lab builds upon the lessons learned in the previous lab, but is self contained so you work through this lab without having to run a previous lab.
 As such Steps 1, 2 and 3 in the lab are not explored in detail as their goal is to setup a few experiment runs, which was covered in detail in Lab 1.<br/><br/>
 1. Execute Step 1.
 Take a moment to look at the data loaded into the Pandas Dataframe - it contains data about used cars such as the price (in dollars), age (in years), KM (kilometers driven) and other attributes like weather it is automatic transimission, the number of doors, and the weight.<br/>
 2. In Step 2, we will define a helper method that locally trains, evaluates and then registers the trained model with Azure Machine Learning.
 Execute Step #2.<br/>
 3. In Step 3, we retrieve an existing Azure Machine Learning Workspace (or create a new one if desired).
 In this step, be sure to set the values for `subscription_id`, `resource_group`, `workspace_name` and `workspace_region` as directed by the comments.
 With the Workspace retrieved, we will train 3 different models using different subsets of the training data.
 Execute Step #3.

 ## Exercise 3 - Use Azure Machine Learning to query for performance metrics

 1. As was demonstrated in the previous lab, you can use the Workspace to get a list of Experiments.
 You can also query for a particular Experiment by name.
 With an Experiment in hand, you review all runs associated with that Experiment and retrieve the metrics associated with each run.
 Execute Step #4 to see this process.
 What was the accuracy of the only run for Experiment-02-03?<br/>

 ## Exercise 4 - Remotely train a model in AML Compute